 - Manzanita Bluffs

 - Campus Point

 Inner-campus common areas such as Davidson Library and the UCEN.

 Some of the off-campus housing that the CSOs patrol at night are:

 - El Dorado

 - Santa Ynez

-If you are in the Res Halls late in the evening, do not hesitate to stop a CSO and ask questions, or see how things are going.
+If you’re in the Res Halls late in the evening, don’t hesitate to stop an SSP and ask questions, or see how things are going.
 They will be more than happy to talk to you.